darthcoder1/darthcoder1.github.io/content/about/index.md

 ## Game Development Projects

-This is a list of (shipped) projects I've worked on
+These are some of the projects I've worked on:

 - [Unity Engine](https://unity.com) (as Core Foundation R&D @ [Unity](https://unity.com))
 - [Dead Island 2](https://deadisland.com) (as Principle Software Engineer @ [Yager Development](https://yager.de))